AkkarinForest/Haskell-Workshop/intro-1/README.md

 BOOM!
 ```

-Again both return an error, Ruby while executing the gaulty code, Haskell at the moment of creating a suspicious list.
+Again both return an error, Ruby while executing the faulty code, Haskell at the moment of creating a suspicious list.

 Haskell is a compiled language.
 Type checking happens during compilation.
 This means we would be notified of all the above errors right away (eg on file save).
-In Ruby we get an error only after we try to use a piece of code.
+In Ruby, we get an error only after we try to use a piece of code.
 That means we would have to notice the danger of type mismatch ourselves and write a test for it.

 # [Next chapter: intro-2](../intro-2)